Murphy316/mdfile/docs/README.md

 4. [Webpack](https://webpack.js.org/), a module bundler for mobile applications.
 Used as a build tool to bundle  JS and CSS files into a single file.
 Also used to set up a dev server for local development.

-5. [ESLint](https://eslint.org/), a linter tool for pattern identification and reporting in JavaScript, which I used alongside the [Airbnb style guide](https://github.com/airbnb/javascript).

-6. [OpenShift](https://www.openshift.com/) , a hosting environment wich includes the runtime container and REST API, coordination, and web interfaces to deploy and manage individual containers
+5. [OpenShift](https://www.openshift.com/) , a hosting environment wich includes the runtime container and REST API, coordination, and web interfaces to deploy and manage individual containers

-7. [Jenkins](https://www.jenkins.io/), a deployment pipeline described how to test, build, and deploy app from GitHub to OpenSHift
+6. [Jenkins](https://www.jenkins.io/), a deployment pipeline described how to test, build, and deploy app from GitHub to OpenSHift

-8. [GitHub](https://github.com/) a the source code repository
+7. [GitHub](https://github.com/) a the source code repository

 # Additional technologies you may want to use